DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2020-01-14-real_issues_residual_diagnostics_model_fitting.md

   teaser: /assets/images/data_science_13.jpg
   twitter_image: /assets/images/data_science_13.jpg
 keywords:
-- Residual Diagnostics
+- Residual diagnostics
-- Shapiro-Wilk Test
+- Shapiro-wilk test
-- Generalized Least Squares
+- Generalized least squares
-- Mixed Models
+- Mixed models
-- Statistical Modeling
+- Statistical modeling
 seo_description: An in-depth exploration of the limitations of Shapiro-Wilk and the real issues to consider in residual diagnostics when fitting models.
 Focusing on Generalized Least Squares and robust alternatives, this article provides insight into the complexities of longitudinal data analysis.
 seo_title: 'Residual Diagnostics: Beyond the Shapiro-Wilk Test in Model Fitting'
 seo_type: article
 summary: In this article, we examine why the Shapiro-Wilk test should not be the final say in assessing model fit, particularly in complex models like Generalized Least Squares for longitudinal data.
 Instead, we explore alternative diagnostics, the role of kurtosis, skewness, and the practical impact of non-normality on parameter estimates.
 tags:
-- Residual Analysis
+- Residual analysis
-- Longitudinal Data
+- Longitudinal data
-- Generalized Least Squares
+- Generalized least squares
-- Parametric Models
+- Parametric models
 title: 'Don''t Get MAD About Shapiro-Wilk: Real Issues in Residual Diagnostics and Model Fitting'
 ---

 When fitting models, especially in longitudinal studies, residual diagnostics often become a contentious part of the statistical review process.
 It's not uncommon for a reviewer to wave the **Shapiro-Wilk test** in your face, claiming that the residuals' departure from normality invalidates your entire parametric model.
 But is this rigid adherence to normality testing warranted?